+\textbf{Deepconfuse~\cite{DBLP:conf/nips/FengCZ19}:} As reported in \cite{DBLP:conf/nips/FengCZ19}, models trained on the CIFAR-10 unlearnable dataset generated by Deepconfuse exhibit an average test accuracy of 29\%.
+The model achieved by applying our approach resulted in a test accuracy of 86.93\%.
 Training the same model without nonlinear transformations yielded a test accuracy of only 30.68\%, consistent with the findings in \cite{DBLP:conf/nips/FengCZ19}.
 Using OPA on the same dataset achieved a ResNet18 model with test accuracy of 75.28\%.
-Hence, our nonlinear transformation approach yields a model that has a 15.57\% improvement compared to the model trained with OPA.
+Hence, our nonlinear transformation approach yields a model that has a 15.48\% improvement compared to the model trained with OPA.
 This result reaffirms that our approach can render unlearnable data learnable, showcasing the efficacy of nonlinear transformations.

-\textbf{Error-minimizing~\citep{DBLP:conf/iclr/HuangME0021}:} To demonstrate the learnability of the unlearnable CIFAR-10 dataset generated by the error-minimizing approach, we augmented the dataset size to five times its original size using transformations detailed in Table \ref{t:6}.
-In addition to the nonlinear transformations applied to the Deepconfuse dataset, we included the Gaussian Blur transformation with a kernel size of 5 by 5.
-We also utilized the Keras ImageDataGenerator with settings similar to those for the Deepconfuse dataset, as outlined in Table \ref{t:6} (with the addition of a height shift range of 0.3).
-It is noteworthy that we exclusively employed the augmented dataset in this case, not the original unlearnable dataset.
-The baseline model for this experiment was VGG16, and the detailed model architecture is provided in Table \ref{fig:eminarchitecture}.
-Training the model for 80 epochs with a learning rate of 0.006 resulted in a test accuracy of 85.19\%.
+\textbf{Error-minimizing~\cite{DBLP:conf/iclr/HuangME0021}:} To demonstrate the learnability of the unlearnable CIFAR-10 dataset generated by the error-minimizing approach, we augmented the dataset size to five times its original size using transformations detailed in Table \ref{t:6}.
+The model resulted in a test accuracy of 85.26\%.
 However, utilizing the same model architecture without nonlinear transformation techniques led to a test accuracy of only 28.62\%, akin to the result reported in \cite{DBLP:conf/iclr/HuangME0021}.
 Using OPA code on the same dataset, we achieved a model with test accuracy of 69.18\%.
-Therefore, the model resulted using our approach showed 16.02\% improvement in the test accuracy.
+Therefore, the model resulted using our approach showed 16.08\% improvement in the test accuracy.